sym3tri/CSS-Inject/README.md

 It's for those cases where you're developing a complex Stylesheet for a site template but you can't easily update the CSS file on the server.

-Using this plugin: you can work off a localhost hosted CSS file, just hit save, and see the results immediately.
+Using this plug-in: you can work off a localhost hosted CSS file, just hit save, and see the results immediately.
 No more copying and pasting, or FTP-ing your CSS up to the server.

 Other CSS manipulation plugins only inject their own static css, or make you copy and paste into a box.